xapian/xapian/xapian-applications/omega/docs/omegascript.rst

           values.
 The only valid expansion scheme name in 1.2.x is ``trad``. e.g. ``$set{expansion,trad 2.0}``

-	Omega 1.2.5 and later support the following options can be set to a non-empty value to enable the corresponding ``QueryParser`` flag.
+	Omega 1.2.5 and later support the following options, which can be set to a non-empty value to enable the corresponding ``QueryParser`` flag.
 	Omega sets ``flag_default`` to ``true`` by default - you can set it to an empty value to turn it off (``$set{flag_default,}``):